 Value for Money & Endless Investment Opportunities

-In a real estate survey by the Kenya National Bureau of Statistics 2024, they noted that 64.3% of firms owned developed properties.
-80.7% of these firms constructed the properties themselves while 30% made respective purchases.
+In a real estate survey by the Kenya National Bureau of Statistics in 2024, they noted that 64.3% of firms owned developed properties.
+80.7% of these firms constructed the properties themselves, while 30% made respective purchases.

 This survey report shows that Nairobi remains a top destination for real estate investments with a promising future.
 The demand for a live, work, and play lifestyle has also been a driving force in increased residential property developments.